 Azure DevOps is offered as a SaaS solution but also has an on-prem version called Azure DevOps Server.

 This article was intended to provide a high level overview of what CI/CD platforms have to offer.
-As a next step, I suggest reading “10 Steps Your CI/CD Pipeline Needs” which provides more detailed examples.
+As a next step, I suggest reading the CI/CD Buyer’s Guide, which provides in-depth comparisons of CI/CD tools.
+It should help you make an informed decision on which tool to go with.